NN Investment Partners Holdings N.V. Buys 84,314 Shares of Kimberly-Clark Co. (NYSE:KMB)

-NN Investment Partners Holdings N.V. boosted its stake in Kimberly-Clark Co.
-(NYSE:KMB – Get Rating) by 57.1% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 231,884 shares of the company’s stock after purchasing an additional 84,314 shares during the period.
-NN Investment Partners Holdings N.V. owned approximately 0.07% of Kimberly-Clark worth $28,559,000 at the end of the most recent quarter.
+NN Investment Partners Holdings N.V. increased its holdings in shares of Kimberly-Clark Co.
+(NYSE:KMB – Get Rating) by 57.1% in the 1st quarter, according to its most recent filing with the SEC.
+The fund owned 231,884 shares of the company’s stock after purchasing an additional 84,314 shares during the period.
+NN Investment Partners Holdings N.V. owned approximately 0.07% of Kimberly-Clark worth $28,559,000 at the end of the most recent reporting period.

-A number of other hedge funds have also added to or reduced their stakes in the stock.
-Great Lakes Advisors LLC raised its position in shares of Kimberly-Clark by 1.7% during the 1st quarter.
-Great Lakes Advisors LLC now owns 4,389 shares of the company’s stock worth $541,000 after buying an additional 73 shares in the last quarter.
-OLD Second National Bank of Aurora grew its position in Kimberly-Clark by 12.6% during the first quarter.
-OLD Second National Bank of Aurora now owns 663 shares of the company’s stock valued at $81,000 after purchasing an additional 74 shares in the last quarter.
-Orca Investment Management LLC grew its stake in Kimberly-Clark by 3.3% in the first quarter.
-Orca Investment Management LLC now owns 2,413 shares of the company’s stock valued at $297,000 after purchasing an additional 76 shares in the last quarter.
-Retirement Planning Co of New England Inc. raised its position in Kimberly-Clark by 1.0% during the first quarter.
-Retirement Planning Co of New England Inc. now owns 7,465 shares of the company’s stock valued at $919,000 after acquiring an additional 76 shares in the last quarter.
-Finally, Bank OZK lifted its stake in Kimberly-Clark by 2.3% in the first quarter.
-Bank OZK now owns 3,535 shares of the company’s stock valued at $435,000 after acquiring an additional 78 shares during the last quarter.
-74.32% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also recently bought and sold shares of the company.
+Bivin & Associates Inc. acquired a new position in shares of Kimberly-Clark in the fourth quarter valued at $26,000.
+HWG Holdings LP acquired a new stake in Kimberly-Clark in the 4th quarter valued at $29,000.
+Lumature Wealth Partners LLC lifted its holdings in shares of Kimberly-Clark by 66.4% during the fourth quarter.
+Lumature Wealth Partners LLC now owns 208 shares of the company’s stock valued at $30,000 after acquiring an additional 83 shares during the period.
+Roble Belko & Company Inc grew its holdings in shares of Kimberly-Clark by 69.5% in the 1st quarter.
+Roble Belko & Company Inc now owns 256 shares of the company’s stock worth $32,000 after purchasing an additional 105 shares during the last quarter.
+Finally, DeDora Capital Inc. bought a new position in shares of Kimberly-Clark in the first quarter valued at approximately $33,000.
+74.32% of the stock is owned by institutional investors.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 4th.
-Shareholders of record on Friday, September 9th will be paid a $1.16 dividend.
-The ex-dividend date is Thursday, September 8th.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 4th.
+Investors of record on Friday, September 9th will be issued a dividend of $1.16 per share.
+The ex-dividend date of this dividend is Thursday, September 8th.
 This represents a $4.64 annualized dividend and a yield of 3.39%.
-Kimberly-Clark’s dividend payout ratio is 87.71%.
+Kimberly-Clark’s payout ratio is currently 87.71%.

 Wall Street Analyst Weigh In

-KMB has been the subject of a number of recent research reports.
-Morgan Stanley upped their price objective on shares of Kimberly-Clark from $133.00 to $137.00 and gave the stock an “equal weight” rating in a report on Monday, April 25th.
-Royal Bank of Canada increased their price objective on Kimberly-Clark from $122.00 to $124.00 and gave the company a “sector perform” rating in a report on Monday, April 25th.
-Barclays cut their price objective on Kimberly-Clark from $129.00 to $124.00 and set an “equal weight” rating for the company in a research report on Monday, May 23rd.
-UBS Group boosted their price objective on shares of Kimberly-Clark from $136.00 to $142.00 and gave the stock a “neutral” rating in a report on Wednesday, July 27th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on Kimberly-Clark from $130.00 to $138.00 in a report on Monday, April 25th.
-Two equities research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat.com, Kimberly-Clark has a consensus rating of “Hold” and a consensus target price of $131.14.
+A number of analysts have recently weighed in on KMB shares.
+UBS Group raised their target price on Kimberly-Clark from $136.00 to $142.00 and gave the company a “neutral” rating in a research note on Wednesday, July 27th.
+StockNews.com raised Kimberly-Clark from a “hold” rating to a “buy” rating in a research note on Friday, July 22nd.
+Barclays dropped their target price on shares of Kimberly-Clark from $129.00 to $124.00 and set an “equal weight” rating for the company in a research report on Monday, May 23rd.
+Royal Bank of Canada upped their price objective on Kimberly-Clark from $122.00 to $124.00 and gave the company a “sector perform” rating in a report on Monday, April 25th.
+Finally, Morgan Stanley boosted their target price on Kimberly-Clark from $133.00 to $137.00 and gave the company an “equal weight” rating in a research note on Monday, April 25th.
+Two research analysts have rated the stock with a sell rating, eleven have given a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat.com, Kimberly-Clark presently has an average rating of “Hold” and an average price target of $131.14.

 Kimberly-Clark Profile